FleekHQ/fleek-docs/docs/domain-management/custom-dns-domains.md

 !!! info

     As of May 2021, we've upgraded our DNS custom domain configuration to unlock extra CDN features, automatic and scalable DDOS protection, and other perks like perma-caching for all sites/apps using DNS names on Fleek.
-This new setup requires that your DNS service/provider supports ANAME.
+This new setup requires that your DNS service/provider supports ANAME/ALIAS.

     If you set up your DNS domain before May 2021, you need to migrate to this new configuration before May 31st, where all sites using the legacy proxy/DNS will stop working.